dmoka/modern-software-development-with-tdd/projects/DomainTDD/DomainTDD/README.md

 ### **Behavior**
 - **Create New Stock Level**:
   - The Id is generated during creation.
-  - Ensure the initial quantity does not exceed the maximum stock level.
   - Set the quality status to `Available`.

 ---